jfang99/Binary-CNN/README.md

-This repo implements Binary Convolutional Neural Network (CNN) with ImageNet and Lenet.
+This project implements Binary Convolutional Neural Network (CNN) with ImageNet and Lenet.